 Industry/Sector Risk

 Industry risk is the risk that general or specific risk factors to an industry or sector may negatively impact the value of the underlying asset.
+Risk Department will implement the risk factors provided by HO to determine the industry risk, this will impact the risk assessment of the credit.
+The industry risk assessment could impact the RAROC calculation, if the industry is outside the HO’s target industries or is detrimental to the environment with negative impact on climate change goals.

 Industry sector limits will be proposed by the business departments to the risk department through the credit approval process.
-The CCo will review and approve transactions within its DOA and industry/sector risk which will be monitored monthly by ManCo.
+The CCo will review and approve transactions within its DOA and industry/sector risk which will be monitored monthly by Risk Department and reported to the ManCo.

 See Appendix B – Risk Appetite